Ladder99/ladder99/README.md

     npm install  # just need to do once node src/send.js

-You can see the message go by in the RabbitMQ consoles -
+You can see the message go by in the RabbitMQ console - http://rabbitblack/#/queues/%2F/hello.

+It's not yet setup to pass through the diode though.

 Node-red